After-effects of Stroke

-- Ischemic stroke occurs when a blood vessel to the brain is obstructed by a clot.
-This prevents oxygen and nutrients from reaching the part of the brain that’s affected.
+- Ischemic stroke occurs when a clot obstructs a blood vessel in the brain.
+This prevents oxygen and nutrients from reaching the affected part of the brain.
 This is the most common type of stroke, occurring in 87% of patients.

 - TIA or Transient Ischemic stroke is also referred to as a “mini-stroke.”
-It is caused by a temporary clot in the brain and symptoms of this type of stroke are very mild.
-However, these should be taken very seriously because they are a big warning that a full-blown stroke will occur next and put a person at much higher risk.
+It is caused by a temporary clot in the brain, and symptoms of this type of stroke are very mild.
+However, these should be taken seriously because they are a big warning that a full-blown stroke will occur next and put a person at much higher risk.

-The degree to which the brain is damaged determines the extent of the after-effects, rehabilitation needs, and amount of permanent disability.
+The degree to which the brain is damaged determines the extent of the after-effects, rehabilitation needs, and the amount of permanent disability.

-MeRT is a unique and improved version of TMS as it is a much more individualized approach to brain modulation.
+MeRT is a unique and improved version of TMS, as it is a much more individualized approach to brain modulation.
 It is tailored to the patient’s needs based on frequency, location, and power used.